ProJensen/active-directory-lab/setup/01-network-setup.md

 # 🌐 Step 1: Virtual Network Setup

+## 🪜 Steps:

+1. Open VirtualBox > Network Manager

+2. Create a host-only network & a NAT network

+3. In each VM's settings:

+- Network Adapter 1 > Attach to: Host-only Adapter
+- Network Adapter 2 > Attach to: NAT

+4. Boot both VMs

+5. Set static IP on the Server VM

+6. Run 'ipconfig' and 'ping' to test connectivity

+---

 To simulate a real-world Active Directory lab environment using VirtualBox, we need to configure a proper virtual network that allows:

 - Internal communication between virtual machines (VMs)